bragagia/ScalingoTest/README.md

 ScalingoTest allow you to search within 100 random GitHub repos of the current day.

-It show the result sorted by language which are used in the project.
+It show the results sorted by language which are used in the repo.

 ## Installation

-Run the folowing commands :
+Run the following commands :
 ```
 go get github.com/google/go-github/github
 go get golang.org/x/oauth2